gtktorres/DSML/README.md

 # DSML

-Digital Signature Machine Learning or Forgery Prediction via Artifial Intelligence
+Digital Signature Menu Lookup

 ## Description

 An innovative software prototype that will improve life for anyone that needs to sign a document online.
+Originally planned to implement OpenAI, but their practices lack privacy standards.

 ## Getting Started